timjogorman/RicherEventDescription/guidelines.md

 ### Acknowledgements

-* The project is based on work supported by Award R01LM010090 from the National Library Of Medicine, and by DARPA FA-8750-13-2-0045, subaward 560215 (via LDC) DEFT: Deep Exploration and Filtering of Text\textquotedbl{}.
+The project is based on work supported by Award R01LM010090 from the National Library Of Medicine, and by DARPA FA-8750-13-2-0045, subaward 560215 (via LDC) DEFT: Deep Exploration and Filtering of Text\textquotedbl{}.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Library Of Medicine, the National Institutes of Health, or the Defense Advanced Research Projects Agency. *
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Library Of Medicine, the National Institutes of Health, or the Defense Advanced Research Projects Agency.

-### About the examples in this guide

-In our examples, words in *brackets* are to be annotated with the type of annotation or attribute under discussion.
-The brackets represent the proper span.
-Spans of text in **Curly Brackets** represent TIMEX3 annotations which are marked, even if not being discussed explicitly in the example.

-In these guidelines, relations will be represented with the below
-format:

-- Item A comes before Item B \a.
-(Item A) BEFORE (Item B)

-Where the first line is the actual sentence, Item A is the first EVENT or TIMEX3, Item B is the second EVENT or TIMEX3, and BEFORE (or CONTAINS, OVERLAP, etc) is the TYPE of the LINK, described in Section \ref{tlinktypes}.

-Also, *italics* indicate Entities and EVENTs, and **bold** indicate TIMEX3s.

 ## Markables and Entity Relations Stage

 There are two different kinds of actions done during the first stage of annotation.
-One is the annotation of events, entities and times, differentiating things worth keeping track of from other words in the text.
-The other annotation being done is entity relationships -- coreference, part/whole relations, set/member relations and bridging relations between entities.
+One is the annotation of events, entities and times, where you will be differentiating what is worth keeping track of, and marking those events, entities and times with characteristic attributes.
+The other annotation being done is relationships between entities -- coreference, part/whole relations, set/member relations and bridging relations between entities.